amitmerchant1990/reverie/reviewers.md

 # FAQ

-This FAQ is intended to help reviewers and action editors navigate OpenReview and the review process.
+This FAQ is intended to help reviewers navigate OpenReview and the review process.
 Please direct inquiries to: `support@aclrollingreview.org`

 ## Timeline